kroobroeck/arduino_clock/README.md

-# arduino_clock
+# Arduino NodeMCU clock
-An arduino based clock
+An arduino based clock with 4 custom 7 segment displays printed on a Prusa i3